Frequently Asked Questions about Chimneys and Fireplaces

 Beware of Bait and Switch tactics!
 In fact, some “cheap” chimney companies use their “inexpensive” sweep price as a way to get in the door and then up-sell you on major repairs that may not even be necessary.
 We recently swept and inspected a new customer’s chimney, only to find out afterwards that another “budget” chimney company had insisted the day before that this customer’s chimney needed $9,000.00 in masonry repairs!
 Another tactic is to offer a low-ball price that does not include an inspection AND cleaning.
 It is ILLEGAL for a chimney sweep not to perform both at the same time.
 A chimney and fireplace can’t be adequately inspected unless they are clean, and code does not allow them to sell you just a sweep without inspecting to make sure the chimney is safe.

 Fire-Safe Chimney Sweeps is owned and operated by Gary Clift, a professional Master Stone Mason who knows everything about your chimney from the ground up.
 Gary completes or manages every job with his son, Gary Jr. We are the most experienced fireplace contractor in the state of Maryland, and we offer the fairest value available on chimney sweeping and inspections.
 We are also licensed, bonded, and insured for your protection.
-Call us today for a FREE consultation.
+Call us today to schedule an inspection.

 5. Why should every contractor you hire be Licensed, Bonded, and Insured?